mariolinguito/codingadventures/content/blog/config-split/index.md

 Imagine that we have three environments: **local**, **testing** and **production**; and you created a custom module with a config form with fields: *field_key* and *field_secrets*.
 The value of these fields should change for every environment we have to manage.

+Again, imagine that we want to enable specific modules in a developing environment, but we do not want these modules in the production environment because of performance.

 How do you manage to do it?
 Using **Config Split!**

 ## Create the different environments: